Biography

 Aside his intensive charity work he took part in an interesting youtube release called The Proxy.
 He's also returned for a short reunion with Dickens by appearing on The Charles Dickens Show which was produced for BBC Education.
 A completely different project was BBC One's sitcom Me & Mrs Jones which was broadcast in October/November 2012 and is planned to come out on DVD in the UK by mid-November.

-2013 will see Nat's return to the stage for the Westend production of The Audience, starring Dame Helen Mirren, written by Peter Morgan (The Queen) and directed by Stephen Daldry.
-The play will be shown at the Gielgud Theatre in London from February 15th to June 15th, 2013.
+2013 saw Nat's return to the stage for the Westend production of The Audience, starring Dame Helen Mirren, written by Peter Morgan (The Queen) and directed by Stephen Daldry.
+The play had a successful four month run at the Gielgud Theatre in London from February 15th to June 15th, 2013 and has been transmitted worldwide via National Theatre Live with more than 110,000 viewers in the UK and USA alone.

 Stay tuned for more fascinating stuff...